amyy54/uformat/README.md

         List the files formatted using their relative path.
   -show-abs
         List the files formatted using their absolute path.
 Overrides -show.
+  -stdin
+        Read from standard input to format file. -file or -module required.
   -v    Print logs tagged "Info" or higher.
   -version
         Print the version and exit.